laksiri-kingslake/postgres-set-up/README.md

 # PostgreSQL Setup and Configuration in WSL

-## PostgresSQL Installation and Set-up for External Access
+## PostgreSQL Installation and Set-up for External Access
 1. Remove any existing installations
 ```bash
 sudo apt-get remove postgresql postgresql-contrib